Penkhull

+Etymology

+The name Penkhull is first attested in the Domesday Book of 1086 in the form Pinchetel.
+Moving beyond nineteenth-century speculations, twentieth-century place-name researchers have identified the origin of the name Penkhull as two Common Brittonic words: *penno- (head) and *kēto- (woodland), corresponding to modern Welsh pen coed.
+Thus the name once meant "end of the wood".
+This Brittonic place-name was adopted by speakers of Old English, who added the Old English word hyll ("hill") to the end.
+The idea of a 'head' or 'end' is topographically apt, since the village is sited on the elevated end of a long strip of valley-side woodland which begins at the ancient Bradwell Wood five miles to the north.

 History

-The Victoria History of the County of Stafford: Volume 8 (1965) suggests that name arises from the British pencet ('end or head of the wood') and the Old English hyll (hill).
-Ward (1843) also mentioned the possibility of the Celtic British Pen (head) and Kyl (kiln).
-The idea of a 'head' or 'end' is topographically apt, since the village is sited on the elevated end of a long strip of valley-side woodland which begins at the ancient Bradwell Wood five miles to the north.

 The early origins date from 2500 BC, and there have been three archaeological finds from this period.
 A study by the local city Council stated of Penkhull that... "it has held a settlement for over four thousand years".

 The Domesday Book records it as two hides of land in the Hundred of Pirehill and that it was held by Earl Algar.

 Penkhull was a Royal Manor from the time of William the Conqueror 1086, and the last record of its title as a Royal Manor was in 1308 under King (Edward II).

 Penkhull was developed by Josiah Spode II as a dormitory suburb of Stoke-upon-Trent, the town from which the city of Stoke-on-Trent took its name.